ucopacme/start-here/docs/git_setup.rst

 - repositories can not be made publicly accessible
 - cross-account access to repos is difficult to configure
-- does not itegrate will with some IDEs when using access keys or sts tokens
+- does not itegrate will with some IDEs when using access keys or STS tokens
 - ssh access requires additional git config setup